reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

   1. Go to your public subreddit for your game.
   2. Create a game post in your public subreddit.
-  3. Cross-post a game post to r/GamesOnReddit with flair "Feedback”.
+  3. [Cross-post](https://support.reddithelp.com/hc/en-us/articles/4835584113684-What-is-Crossposting) a game post to r/GamesOnReddit with flair "Feedback”.

 **Guidelines**

 To get the best results, engage with players that give you feedback to start growing your community.

-**Apps that have strong post engagement metrics will automatically move to the next launch phase.**
+**Apps that have strong post engagement are great candidates for the next launch phase.**

 </div>
     <br/>